The first thing we need to do is check and see if Jetpack is installed.

 NOTE: WordPress.com accounts are different from the account you use to log into your site.
 WordPress.com and self-hosted WordPress.org sites are different entities.
 Visit the following links to learn the differences: WordPress.com vs. WordPress.org

-Once you have your WordPress.com account you just need to log in and approve the connection.
+Once you have your WordPress.com account you approve the connection.

 That’s it!
 The total set up time to install and connect Jetpack should take no more than a few minutes.